newstack-cloud/bluelink/apps/deploy-engine/README.md

 #### Use Unix Socket?

-`CELERITY_DEPLOY_ENGINE_USE_UNIX_SOCKET`
+`BLUELINK_DEPLOY_ENGINE_USE_UNIX_SOCKET`

 _**optional**_

 If set to `true`, the deploy engine will use a Unix socket instead of a TCP socket.
-This is used to configure the HTTP server and should only be used when the deploy engine is running on a local machine where deployments and Celerity applications are managed with local state.
+This is used to configure the HTTP server and should only be used when the deploy engine is running on a local machine where deployments and Bluelink applications are managed with local state.

 **default value:** `false`

 #### Unix Socket Path

-`CELERITY_DEPLOY_ENGINE_UNIX_SOCKET_PATH`
+`BLUELINK_DEPLOY_ENGINE_UNIX_SOCKET_PATH`

 _**optional**_

 The path to the Unix socket that the deploy engine will listen on for incoming requests.
-This is used to configure the HTTP server and should only be used when the deploy engine is running on a local machine where deployments and Celerity applications are managed with local state.
+This is used to configure the HTTP server and should only be used when the deploy engine is running on a local machine where deployments and Bluelink applications are managed with local state.
-This will only be used if `CELERITY_DEPLOY_ENGINE_USE_UNIX_SOCKET` is set to `true`.
+This will only be used if `BLUELINK_DEPLOY_ENGINE_USE_UNIX_SOCKET` is set to `true`.

-**default value:** `/tmp/celerity.sock`
+**default value:** `/tmp/bluelink.sock`

 #### Loopback Interface Only

-`CELERITY_DEPLOY_ENGINE_LOOPBACK_ONLY`
+`BLUELINK_DEPLOY_ENGINE_LOOPBACK_ONLY`

 _**optional**_